emilburzo/brainwallet-bruteforcer/README.md

 brainwallet-bruteforcer
 =======================

-Proof-of-concept to demonstrate the security risk in using [brain wallets](http://brainwallet.org/) for Bitcoin wallet generation.
+Proof-of-concept to demonstrate the security risk in using [brain wallets](http://brainwallet.org/).

 ## How to use